Cops: Neighbors spot man stealing safe from home

 A homeless man was arrested and charged with second-degree burglary and an outstanding parole violation after, police said, he broke into a Port Jefferson house, hid items in a nearby wooded area, called for a taxi — and then was detained at the scene by concerned neighbors, who called 911.

-Suffolk County police said Frank Beinlich, 33, was arrested at the scene on Gladysz Way just after 5 p.m. and was held overnight for arraignment Monday in First District Court in Central Islip.
+Suffolk County police said Frank Beinlich, 33, was arrested at the scene on Gladysz Way just after 5 p.m.
+Sunday and was held overnight.
+Arraignment information was not available Monday.

-According to police, concerned neighbors called 911 after spotting Beinlich "leaving a house" carrying a safe.
+According to police, neighbors called 911 after spotting Beinlich “leaving a house” carrying a safe.

 Neighbors spotted Beinlich loading the taxi and called 911.
-Police said the two male neighbors "detained" Beinlich until Sixth Precinct officers arrived at the scene and made the arrest.
+Police said the two male neighbors “detained” Beinlich until Sixth Precinct officers arrived to make the arrest.

 Comments